Team2550/Team2550.github.io/source/Documentation/cpp/C++.md

 - How programs are structured
 - Algebra

+###What You Need

+- A computer
+- The [CodeBlocks](http://www.codeblocks.org/downloads/26) (or equivalent) IDE with a compiler
+  - For Windows, choose the file with "mingw-setup" in the name.
+You will most likely need MinGW in order to compile the code you write.
+- Time

 ###About C++
 C++ was created by a man named Bjarne Stoustrup as an upgrade to C that fixed many of the issues and complaints.
 There are many C-based languages, but C++ is one of the most popular.
 C was created in order to write the Unix operating system, the mainstay of the computing industry since the 1970's.
 C was created to be simple, fast, efficient, and powerful.